BabigaBirregah/airbnb-oslo/README.md

 All the findings regarding business questions make it to the blog.

-Except the top predictors of price are boiled down to:
+Except the top predictors of price that are boiled down to:

 1. Location (represented by three adjacent grid sectors)
 2. Roominess (represented by how many people can be accommodated and the number of bathrooms)